Painting Layout Options

 A good place to start is, what moment would you like painted?

-Ceremony: First kiss, prayer, ring exchange, just announced Mr. & Mrs., walking down the else.
+Ceremony: First kiss, prayer, ring exchange, just announced Mr. & Mrs., walking down the aisle.

-Reception: Entering the reception site, first dance, sitting at head table.
+Reception: Entering the reception site, dancing, sitting at head table.

 Venue: Couple in foreground of the painting with the venue showcased in the background.

-The standard package comes with the couple + 4 additional guest.
 Some people prefer the painting to be intimate and only include the couple.
 Others want to add crowds of guests.
 You can upgrade your package to include as many guest as you wish!
-Here is the link for adding additional people.
+There are two options for adding additional people, impressionistic and unidentifiable.

 Vertical or Horizontal

 Think about your moment you are wanting painted.
 Would a vertical or horizontal orientation work better?
 Vertical is a really great way to show off the height of a space.
 This would be a great option if you are wanting to show t chandeliers or a vaulted ceiling.
 Horizontal is a classic option for showing off a wide shot.
 If you plan of including a lot of guest you might need the horizontal layout so there is plenty of space to show off your guest.

 Zooming in on the couple is a great way to show high detail on the couple's face.
 You can have the couple close up in the foreground with the guest in the mid-ground and the environmental setting in the background.
 Notice in the zoomed out option you don't see detailed facial features because the figures are so small.
 The size of your canvas has a lot to do with how large the figures can be.
 If you are interested in upgrading sizes, please let me know so I can update your package.

 Bottom: The scene might be a combination